nperez0111/NeweggBot/README.md

 ## Usage

-After installation and configuration, the bot can then be run by using `node neweggbot.js`.
+After installation and configuration, the bot can then be run by using `npm start`.

 It is important if you've never used your Newegg account before that you setup your account with a valid address and payment information, and then run through the checkout process manually making any changes to shipping and payment as Newegg requests.
 You don't need to complete that purchase, just correct things so that when you click `Secure Checkout` from the cart, it brings you to `Review`, not `Shipping` or `Payment`.